 Why am I Blogging?

-I was quite shocked to realize that my writing skills had been deteriorating after graduating from university.
+I was quite shocked to realise that my writing skills had been deteriorating after graduating from university.
 It must be the lack of continual practice.
 You don’t forget how to ride a bicycle or swim.
-But after years of mainly writing Singlish emails, Perl scripts, C programs and HTML web pages… I actually realized that writing normal English articles has become more difficult for me.
+But after years of mainly writing Singlish emails, Perl scripts, C programs and HTML web pages… I actually realised that writing normal English articles has become more difficult for me.
 It’s quite a stark contrast from back in the FidoNet BBS era when I was publishing and editing the Singapore BBS Weekly electronic news (on a weekly basis, obviously) without feeling very lost for words.

 Where do I Work?